TmacMai/ARGF_multimodal_fusion/README.md

 Since we lose the best hyperparameters, we are now re-evaluating the model.
 We found that the best hyperparameter setting for iemocap dataset is: ahid = vhid = thid = 100, adr = vdr = tdr = 0.1, lr = 0.001, batch_size = 32, decay = 0.01, alpha = 0.001

+You might need to run the codes with different random seeds to obtain the best results.

 For the other datasets, we will upload the hyper-parameters soon.

 If you need to use the codes, please cite our paper: